coder/coder/docs/admin/users.md

   [TemplateRole documentation](https://pkg.go.dev/github.com/coder/coder/v2/codersdk#TemplateRole)
   for a list of supported user roles.
 - `last_seen_before` and `last_seen_after` - The last time a used has used the
-  platform (e.g. logging in, any API requests, connecting to workspaces).
+  platform (for example: logging in, any API requests, connecting to workspaces).
 Uses the RFC3339Nano format.